 Understanding our turtles below the waves

-Marine Park rangers and volunteers conduct annual in-water surveys of juvenile and adult turtles as they forage for food and resting spots.
+Marine Park rangers, along with interns and volunteers, conduct annual in-water surveys of juvenile and adult turtles as they forage for food and resting spots.
 The surveys (30 in total) are throughout the entire Marine Park around Statia.
 During each survey, 2 scuba divers swim 10 meters apart recording the turtles they see for 40 minutes.

-For each turtle spotted, they note the following:
+For each turtle observed, they note the following:

 Long term monitoring of any species provides us with: